The Cale Makar-Matthew Schaefer Measuring Stick

 When it comes to the New York Islanders’ No. 1 overall pick, Matthew Schaefer, it’s easy to draw parallels to the Colorado Avalanche’s Cale Makar — a dynamic, shifty specimen who plays a complete 200-foot game.
 Oh, and he just happens to be a two-time Norris Trophy winner (2021-22, 2024-25).

-So comparing someone who’s played only three NHL games — and shown flashes of brilliance — to someone who’s dominated the league for seven years isn’t exactly fair… yet.
+So comparing someone who’s only played in 18 games to someone who’s dominated the league for seven years isn’t exactly fair… yet.

-However, when opposing coaches start bringing up Makar’s name unprompted, it reinforces what the eye test already suggests: Schaefer could be the next Makar — or at least some version of him.
+However, when opposing coaches start bringing up Makar’s name unprompted, it reinforces what the eye test already suggests: Schaefer could be the next Makar.

 If only the Islanders had someone who’d played with Makar before to provide some perspective… oh wait, they do.